mjaschen/phpgeo/README.md

 phpgeo provides abstractions to geographical coordinates (including support for different ellipsoids) and allows you to calculate geographical distances between coordinates with high precision.

 Minimum required PHP version is 5.4.
 PHP 5.3 compatibility was dropped with release of version 0.4.

+## Documentation

+The documentation is available at http://phpgeo.marcusjaschen.de/

 ## Installation